 After hosting two workshops in 2015 and 2016 members of the group are among the founding members of the UK wide network called PoleconUK.

 The group would particularly welcome applications from well-qualified candidates interested in pursuing PhD study in any of the following areas: FDI in India’s retail sector, the impact of diaspora and FDI on economic development in India, a comparative analysis of FDI into African countries, empirical analysis on the causes and consequences of conflict, Evaluation of transport infrastructure for economic development, an analysis of electoral systems and voting behavior, an analysis of antidumping policies in developing countries, empirical analysis of political economy of trade policies.

-Discover our notable lecture series, conferences, workshops and external seminars.
+Discover our rich programme of conferences, workshops and lecture series.